View Bessie Boyd's Obituary on PostRegister.com and share memories

 |

-Bessie E. Kellogg Boyd, 100.5, passed away Sunday, April 14, 2019, at her home at Fairwind- Sandcreek Assisted Living in Idaho Falls.
+Bessie E. Kellogg Boyd, 100, passed away Sunday, April 14, 2019, at her home at Fairwind's- Sandcreek Assisted Living in Idaho Falls, Idaho.

-Bessie was born on September 16, 1918, in Watertown, SD to Clarence and Bessie Eugenia Kellogg.
+Bessie was born on September 16, 1918, in Watertown, SD, to Clarence and Bessie Kellogg.
 She and her 4 siblings grew up and attended schools in South Dakota.
-She continued her education in Brookings, SD, working toward earning a teaching certificate, which required only one year to teach in the rural schools, however, her father encouraged her to attend school one more year so she could teach in the town schools.
+She continued her education in Brookings, SD, working toward earning a teaching certificate, which required only one year to teach in the rural schools.
+However, her father encouraged her to attend school one more year so she could teach in the town schools.

 Bessie and Ron enjoyed traveling with family and friends.
 They traveled to Europe, Alaska, Hawaii, and many different places in the US.
 After Bessie retired, she enjoyed being a volunteer tour guide at the Denver State Capital Building.
 She made many friends and loved sharing her knowledge of Colorado.
 Bessie enjoyed playing tennis, reading books, playing Yahtzee or bridge.
 She was always ready for a good game of bridge or chatting with her friends over a cup of hot coffee.